jamesrayman/Ero/docs/euclid.md

 #### Long String Literals

-Long String literals begin and end with three consecutive unescaped quote characters.
-Again, either a single quote or a double quote may be used, but the quote character must be the same within a single String literal.
-Long String literals can span multiple lines without a backslash indicator, and newlines from continuation are preseved.
+Long string literals begin and end with three consecutive unescaped quote characters.
+Again, either a single quote or a double quote may be used, but the quote character must be the same within a single string literal.
+Long string literals can span multiple lines without a backslash indicator, and newlines from continuation are preseved.
 Adding the backslash at the end of a line will remove the newline from the resultant string.

-Below are some valid long String literals:
+Below are some valid long string literals:

 ```text
 '''Multiple